 Stage 1: Creating the Sillyventure logo in 64x7 Pixels

-Stage 2: Convert the logo into chunky texture per video norm, taking the distribution of the rainbow colors into account.
+Stage 2: Convert the logo into a chunky texture per video norm, considering the distribution of the rainbow colors.

-Stage 3: Convert logo into chunky texture per video norm, taking the distribution of the rainbow colors into account.
-Later an AND mask is applied at runtime to achieve different effects: black logo, flashing logo, textured logo, cycling texture logo.
+Stage 3: Convert the logo into a chunky texture per video norm, considering the distribution of the rainbow colors.
+Later an AND mask is applied at runtime to achieve different effects: black logo, flashing logo, textured logo, and cycling texture logo.
 Ultimately the height of the logo is scaled while keeping it centered vertically and padding it with my beloved rainbow colors.

 Console Switches

-At some point during the development, I realized that all parts only use 160 scanlines.
+During the development, I realized that all parts only use 160 scanlines.
 This was initially part of the design decisions for the 2013 release and never changed.
 So when I was mostly done with the PAL/50Hz version and had some space left, I thought I could add switchable PAL/NTSC support in a single ROM, as some games do.
-Because the intro and the scroller heavily use color tables, this meant also twice the space and made it a hard job after all.
-Also adapting the music replay from 50 Hz to 60 Hz was not that easy.
-When everything including the actual scroll text content was done I tested it on real hardware.
-There, and in fact also in Stella, I found that the color system (PAL/NTSC) and the vertical refresh rate (50 Hz /60 Hz) are independent and could be set differently.
+Because the intro and the scroller heavily use color tables, this also meant twice the space and made it a challenging job.
+Also, adapting the music replay from 50 Hz to 60 Hz was difficult.
+When everything, including the scroll text content, was done, I tested it on real hardware.
+There, and also in Stella, I found that the color system (PAL/NTSC) and the vertical refresh rate (50 Hz /60 Hz) are independent and could be set differently.
 So I sat down and freed some more bytes to give the user control:

-- Use the "Right Player Difficulty" switch (F7/F8) switch to select double/single-width character mode.
+• The "Right Player Difficulty" switch (F7/F8) selects double/single-width character mode.

 References

-Note that the "50 Hz" in the intro part text is just a reference to the original Rink a Dink Redux screen and has nothing to do with the actually selected mode.
-Also, the "Winner's don't use ANTIC" subtitle of the production is a reference to Rink a Dink Redux.
+Note that the "50 Hz" in the intro part text refers to the original Rink a Dink Redux screen and has nothing to do with the selected mode.
+Also, the "Winner's don't use ANTIC" subtitle of the production references Rink a Dink Redux.
 While Rink a Dink Redux shows what you can achieve with OCS instead of AGA, my release shows what you can achieve with the VCS TIA instead of the Atari 8-bit's ANTIC.
-Of course, in reality, all these Jay Miner chips sets are simply great and I owe countless hours of fun to all of them.
-Or like Sheriff phrased it correctly "yeah, ANTIC is for lamers... ;)".
+Of course, in reality, all these Jay Miner chips sets are simply outstanding, and I owe countless hours of fun to all of them.
+Or, as Sheriff phrased it correctly, "yeah, ANTIC is for lamers... ;)".

 Recommendations

-The demo is, of course, viewed best on a real CRT and I recommend you use Bernhard's excellent CRT View Angle Controller to adjust the position and angle.
+The demo is, of course, viewed best on an actual CRT, and I recommend you use Bernhard's excellent CRT View Angle Controller to adjust the position and angle.
+CRT View Angle Controller